December 4, 2023

 The places where your tribe once stayed are vacant, I attest,

-[their traces] worn away like the washa’i‘ of a mantle.
+their traces worn away like the washa’i‘ of a mantle.

-[The sands] are played by strenuous winds
+[The sands] are played by forceful winds that weave it

-As for the verse of Kuthayyir,
+As for the verse of Kuthayyir (meter: ṭawīl),

-He uses washī‘ here to mean the stuffing in a gap between two things.
-But shuttles are for thread... and what Kuthayyir means is that [the sides and ceilings of] the huts had been re-stuffed [with grass].
-This mistake is due to his inexperience of the trappings of settled life.
-When a Bedouin uses the wrong word for something, having never seen it first-hand, it is excusable.
+He uses washī‘ to mean "stuffing" in a gap between two things.
+But shuttles are for thread... and what it means is that their homes—specifically, their khiyām—were renewed by stuffing [the gaps in their walls with fresh panic grass].
+His mistake is due to inexperience of the trappings of settled life.
+When a Bedouin uses the wrong word for something, having never seen it first hand, it is excusable.

 Jest and earnest are combined in the shuttling of its weft,